 Understanding Logic and Reason

-Reason and logic are two closely related forms of thinking involving the comparison of terms which can be studied in terms of mathematics or philosophy and can be considered together as well as apart.
+Reason and logic are two closely related forms of thinking involving the comparison of concepts.
+Both can be studied in terms of mathematics or philosophy and can be considered together as well as apart.

 - One can either use the terms logic and reason as synonyms to describe the method of logical reasoning as a whole (where deductive logic and deductive reasoning essentially mean the same exact thing for example),